Heron Quays West: History

 The original design for the site, revealed in 2007, was by Richard Rogers Partnership and featured three adjacent towers.

 On 27 April 2007, it was revealed that Canary Wharf Group had surprisingly sent a letter to the local council indicating they intend to stop the leasehold on site, and that they would be starting development at Heron Quay on or before August 2008.
 This means the development will start years before previously expected, and that North Quay will be constructed after this scheme instead of before it.

 In March 2008, the Borough of Tower Hamlets approved the Heron Quays West scheme, and on 7 May 2009, Tower Hamlets issued a compulsory purchase order for the land needed to proceed with development.

 An updated design was proposed in 2013–14.
 The updated plan features two towers known as "Heron Quays West 1" (10 Bank Street) and "Heron Quays West 2" (1 Bank Street).
 Tower one has 40 floors and a height of 214 metres, and tower two has 29 floors and a height of 156 metres.
 The two towers are joined by a common base.
 Of these, Heron Quays West 1 received outline planning approval in 2013, and is proceeding to detailed design.
 Demolition and alteration of landscaping began in early 2014.

-Construction was originally considered unlikely to commence until Riverside South and North Quay were complete, but Riverside South is now in indefinite suspension and North Quay will not commence until Crossrail works are completed.
+Construction was originally considered unlikely to commence until Riverside South and North Quay were complete.
+Riverside South is now in indefinite suspension, however, the North Quay development is under construction.